barryclark/jekyll-now/_posts/2016/2016-08-09-Mega-Man-Review.md

 ---
 layout: post
-title: Review - Mega Man: The Board Game
+title: "Review - Mega Man: The Board Game"
-description: The beloved Blue Bomber comes to the table in Mega Man: The Board Game.
-Maybe he should have stayed in the digital realm.
+description: "The beloved Blue Bomber comes to the table in Mega Man: The Board Game.
+Maybe he should have stayed in the digital realm."
 category: review
 featured: megaman1.jpg
 tags: [games, review, mega man, jasco games]